A Shadow of Fear

 - What fears arise from the anticipation of breastfeeding?

 - What fears arise from comments made by family or friends?

 - If I felt strong and powerful, I would like to…

 Let go of what you have been told to do.
-Release the expectations of mass media, family histories and stories form your peers.
+Release the expectations of mass media, family histories, and stories from your peers.
 Give yourself the gift of imperfection and let go of ‘what should be’.
-Instead embrace the freedom to move forward without expectations.
+Instead, embrace the freedom to move forward without expectations.

-Develop your own vision of self, self confidence and power.
-Empower yourself with understanding of the process and education of the event.
+Develop your own vision of self, self-confidence, and power.
+Empower yourself with an understanding of the process and education of the event.
 Giving birth is about allowing your body to open, letting that which is inside to come out.